context-labs/verification-public-docs/would-you-say-that.md

 [Watermarking approaches](https://arxiv.org/pdf/2312.04469) are another direction, but they are also not well-suited for Inference.net because they require custom fine-tuning or modification of model architecture or weights - again, not viable for Inference.net.

+[TopLOC](https://arxiv.org/abs/2501.16007) captures a prompt and model specific fingerprint of the last layer hidden states of the model during inference.
+This fingerprint is constructed to be robust to small variations due to inference non-determinism.
+The fingerprint can be validated on pre-fill.
+The authors report very low False Positive and False Negative rates.
+However, as the authors acknowledge, TopLOC can be circumvented by pre-filling an arbitrary prompt and response and reporting the fingerprint of the pre-fill.

 ## Experimental Methods and Results

 ### The Response Plausibility Test